 • 1968 H3N2 pandemic — 0.03% of the world’s population

 • 1918 H1N1 pandemic — 1 to 3% of the world’s population

-It’s early in the COVID-19 pandemic to really get an accurate sense of the fatality rate.
+It’s early in the COVID-19 pandemic to really get an accurate sense of the fatality rate and compare it to the swine flu pandemic.
 One estimate by a group of infectious disease experts cites 1.4% in people who have symptoms.
 This is largely based on the city of Wuhan, China, where the pandemic originated.
 However, many experts believe that rate is high because it took a while for health authorities to understand what was happening.
 For example, epidemiologist Jeffrey Shaman of the Mailman School of Public Health at Columbia University conducted a study on Wuhan and projected that in the early stages of the disease, as few as 14% of people in Wuhan were detected.